NHS Test and Trace: how we test your samples

 There are different types of laboratories processing COVID-19 swabs.

-At the same time as expanding NHS and PHE capacity as quickly as possible – which forms pillar 1 of the testing programme – the government has set up a growing network of Lighthouse labs, partner labs and testing sites (pillar 2) in partnership with a variety of suppliers, including NHS trusts, commercial suppliers, academia and not-for-profit organisations.
+At the same time as expanding NHS and PHE capacity as quickly as possible, the government has set up a network of Lighthouse laboratories, partner laboratories and testing sites in partnership with a variety of public and private suppliers, including NHS trusts, commercial suppliers, academia and not-for-profit organisations.

-This has enabled the processing of test samples from an entirely new network of testing sites across the UK and from new routes such as home testing and mobile units.
+All of this has enabled the processing of test samples from an entirely new network of testing sites across the UK and from alternative routes such as home testing and mobile testing units.

 Lighthouse laboratories

-A Lighthouse laboratory is a high throughput facility that is dedicated to COVID-19 testing for the National Testing Programme.
+A Lighthouse laboratory is a high throughput facility that is dedicated to COVID-19 testing for NHS Test and Trace.

 The Lighthouse laboratories were set up by experienced scientific executives and technical leaders with decades of experience.
 The rapid and sustained growth and independent quality assessments is evidence of this.